duduyoyo/WebSocket4OPC/README.md

 Enable WebSocket in OPC DA/AE/HDA Server with JSON return, FIRST TIME ever!

 DCOM was developed more than 2 decades ago, which was the pillar of classic OPC.
 Young kids out of school today love dynamical languages (JavaScript/Python etc) since they are so easy to use.
 They are reluctunt to get their feet wet on the legacy DCOM technology.
 Luckily with the quick adoption of WebSocket in most modern popular languages, WebSocket makes it possible to glue dynamical languages and legacy DCOM together.<p>
 This revolutionary solution, WebSocket4OPC, brings unparalleled experience to your desktop and mobile device.
 It utilizes WebSocket as network transportation layer to communicate in full duplex.
 Comparing with DCOM's RPC protocol WebSocket is much easy to use and more efficient.
-With all built-in features provided by Microsoft IIS this solution can access OPC data safely and securely in Internet.
+With all built-in features provided by Microsoft IIS this solution can make OPC data accessible safely and securely through Internet.
 Remember - no DCOM to bother or worry, period!

 <h2>Benefits</h2>